The Gardener (Van Gogh): Theft of the painting and subsequent recovery (1998)

 Between the night of May 19 and 20, 1998, the painting earned a space on all the front pages of the newspapers because it was the object of a robbery at the National Gallery of Modern Art in Rome.
 In addition to The Gardener, the thieves took L'arlésienne (Madame Ginoux), also painted by Van Gogh in 1890, and Le Cabanon de Jourdan, a work by Paul Cézanne (1906).
 The robbery was perpetrated by three armed, barefoot, balaclava-wearing thieves who waited inside the premises until the museum closed.

 The robbers bound, gagged and threatened the guards at gunpoint.
 The museum waiter noticed that the entrance was still open, so he alerted the carabinieri, who came and released the guards.
 The theft had a strong media impact because of the fame of Van Gogh and Cézanne and the estimated value of the works; in such a way that it was compared to preceding thefts such as that of Caravaggio's Nativity, stolen in 1969 from the Oratory of San Lorenzo in Palermo, and Gustav Klimt's Portrait of a Lady, stolen the previous year from the Ricci Oddi Modern Art Gallery in Piacenza and recovered in 2019.

 Unlike the Palermo theft, that has not been recovered as of 2022, the three Rome canvases were recovered forty-six days later.
 Police arrested eight people for the theft.
 The Italian-Belgian leader of the gang of thieves, Eneo Ximenes, commented upon being arrested:

 In the period between the theft and the recovery, the paintings had been taken to Turin to be sold to a buyer.
 The latter had backed out at the last moment because of the media tension that the event had raised and did not want to buy it despite a significant discount on the sale offered by the thieves, who had initially negotiated the operation with a price starting at fifteen to twenty billion lire.
 Francesco Pellegrino reconstructed the theft of the works by Van Gogh and Cézanne in the volume Ore 22, furto in galleria, edited by Natyvi Contemporanea in 2013 and prefaced by Walter Veltroni, who was the Minister of Cultural Heritage at the time of the theft.

 Description and style

-The painting can be considered a masterpiece by the Dutch painter and an exceptional example of the painter's Provençal period portraits, occupying a prominent place among the one hundred and forty paintings he produced while staying at the hospital of Saint Rémy.
+The painting can be considered a masterpiece by the Dutch painter and an exceptional example of his Provençal period portraits, occupying a prominent place among the one hundred and forty paintings he produced while staying at the hospital of Saint Rémy.
 Van Gogh painted it the year before his death, which occurred on July 27, 1890, at the height of his artistic maturity.
 To that same year—1889—belong other of his masterpieces such as Starry Night, Vase with Irises and his Self-Portraits.
 For this reason, it presents some important elements of his personal style.